 Mr. Lopez has extensive experience practicing removal defense for individuals who appear before various immigration courts including the Charlotte Immigration Court, and those located in Atlanta and in Lumpkin, Georgia (Stewart Detention Center).

-Mr. Lopez has represented an asylum seeker since 2015 in a case of national importance (Matter of A-B-).
+Mr. Lopez has represented an asylum seeker in a case of national importance (Matter of A-B-).
 In 2018, the Attorney General of the United States reversed the order from the Board of Immigration Appeals that granted her asylum.
-Currently, Mr. Lopez assists Ms. A.B. with the Center for Gender and Refugee Studies and others at the appellate level to seek reversal of the previous administration’s efforts at restricting asylum in the context of gender-based violence.
+Mr. Lopez assisted Ms. A.B. with the Center for Gender and Refugee Studies and others at the appellate level to seek reversal of the previous administration’s efforts at restricting asylum in the context of gender-based violence.
 The new Attorney General under the current administration vacated the decision in 2021, thereby allowing Ms. A.B. to be granted asylum.

 Mr. Lopez also assists individuals and families with family-based immigration strategies, whether it be adjustment of status, provisional waivers, U Visas, special juvenile immigrant visas, and more.
 He also enjoys assisting businesses with employment-based immigration needs.
 Recently, Mr. Lopez has been involved from the beginning on behalf of an immigrant minor, where the government wrongfully denied his petition for Special Immigrant Juvenile Status.
 With the help of Attorney Brad Banias from Wasden Banias Immigration Litigation, Mr. Perez Perez was able to overturn the denial at the Fourth Circuit Court of Appeals in Perez Perez v.
 Cuccinelli, No 18-1330 (4th Cir.
 2020), which held en banc that the government had violated immigration law by failing to apply it as written.